mnmnotmail/website/index.md

 \+ may leave a site and never see traffic from it again

 2. To offer capabilities missing in traditional email, including:
+\+ message formatting &amp; layout via Markdown (aka CommonMark)
+\+ hyperlinks to messages and other threads
+\+ hashtags and private tags
+\+ slide deck layouts
+\+ data-driven charts &amp; graphs
 \+ forms/surveys whose results are collected into tables
-\+ data-driven charts via [a JS chart library TBD]
-\+ slide deck layouts
-\+ hashtags and private tags
-\+ hyperlinks to messages &amp; other threads
-\+ message formatting &amp; layout via Markdown (aka CommonMark)
-\+ many more features to foster efficiency, creativity, focus, and understanding
+\+ many more features to foster focus, creativity, efficiency, and understanding

 Further reading: &nbsp; [_Why TMTP?_](rationale.html) &nbsp; &ndash; &nbsp; [_Frequently Asked Q's_](faq.html)